tnyeanderson/zet/20230302013036/README.md

 Output:
 ```
 $ (cd cexec && ./test)
-There should be nothing printed after this due to a crash!
+There should be nothing printed after this!
 ```

 `goexec/main.go`: